ymeine/hashspace/doc/api/input/01-templating/07-components/03-controllers/02-lifecycle/02-dispose/desc.md

 This method is automatically called when the component instance is not used anymore by any other template.
-This means that it will be called even if it's not actually collected by the garbage collector.
+This means that it will be called even if it's not actually collected by the underlying system's garbage collector.

 Use it to do some custom cleanup process.